UCSC-Treehouse/mini-var-call/README.md

 Directly:

-  run.sh <path to fasta> <path to bam> <path to output folder>
+  run.sh <path to fasta> <path to bam> <path to output folder> <and optionally, a bed file; default uses bed file specified in run.sh>

 NOTE: See Dockerfile for installation of required libraries

 ## Input

-The docker takes as arguments the locations of a coordinate-sorted bam and the  GCA_000001405.15_GRCh38_no_alt_analysis_set.fa.
+The docker takes as arguments the locations of a GRCh38 fasta geneome, a coordinate-sorted bam, an output folder, and, optionally, the path to a bed file specifying the genomic regions to be called.
 The fasta file must have a corresponding index file.
 The bam file may have a corresponding index file (bai).
-It will greatly increase the speed (15 min -> 3 min for the file I tested time on), but indexing takes long enough that it doesn't improve the overall time required to index the bam file for this purpose alone.
+If the bam files has a corresponding index file, it will be used rather than regenerating one, which reduced the run time from 15 min to 3 min for the file I tested time on.

 ## Output